atsheehan/curriculum/lessons/migrations/migrations.md

 #### Informative Tanget

 When we use ActiveRecord Migrations, a table called `schema_migrations` is created.
-This table keeps track of which migrations have been run by recording the timestamp of the migration.
+Open up your database with the `psql` command and use `\d` to list all tables.
+This particular table keeps track of which migrations have been run by recording the timestamp of the migration.
 This allows many developers to create migrations that will be run on the same database (assuming that no two migrations were created at exactly the same second).
 After running the `rake db:migrate` command, the schema_migrations table is checked against the files in `db/migrate`.
 If the timestamp of the file does not exist in the `schema_migrations` table, the migration is executed, and its timestamp is added.
 If the timestamp already exists in the table, that migration is skipped.

 It is incredibly important that past migrations are not altered after sharing them with other developers.
 Once the change has been pushed to Bitbucket or GitHub, consider it permanent!
 Luckily we can write migrations to change and alter tables.